 One of the program’s main appeals is its versatile, do-anywhere set-up.
 You can follow along via DVD in your living room, and most of the workouts use body-weight resistance (a few call for resistance bands or dumbbells), so you don’t need any fancy equipment.
 P90X touts what it calls “muscle confusion” as the centerpiece to its effectiveness: By doing multiple variations of short, high-intensity moves, the body never gets settled into a routine and therefore theoretically will never plateau (that annoying part of exercise where you’re doing the same workout as always but no longer seeing improvements in your fitness because your body has gotten used to the effort).

 Probably the biggest caveat with P90X is the relatively high level of base fitness you need before initiating the program.
 The system call for 6 days a week of workouts, a single session can last for more than an hour, and there is very little rest built into the workouts — part of its success comes from the fact you are constantly working hard.
 So if you’re looking for a couch-to-5k type of deal, this ain’t it.
-But if you’re reasonably fit and looking to take things to the next level, this one’s for you.
+But unlike other 20-minute workouts, if you’re reasonably fit and looking to take things to the next level, this one’s for you.

 While the official P90X site includes a nutritional plan along with the exercises, let’s just say it follows basic sensible eating guidelines, with an emphasis on lean protein, fewer fats, and more complex carbs.
 So, you know, eat like the pro athlete you wish you were, and follow the routine below — a similar workout to the official plyometrics P90X one — to get fitter and stronger in 90 days.

 Do each of the exercises below as a circuit.
 Repeat the full circuit three times.

 Squat.
 Jump.
 Repeat 20 times.